Tour Films Aren’t Documentaries — Until They Are

 Concert Documentary | Editor

-There’s a moment in almost every tour film where something shifts.
+There’s a point in almost every tour film where something changes.

 That’s when a tour film becomes a documentary.